glillico/docker-ubuntu2004-ansible/README.md

 ## Author Information

-This role was created in 2020 by Graham Lillico.
+Created in 2020 by Graham Lillico.